-- General Distribution: Works must be released via general distribution, defined as the nationwide release of a recording via brick and mortar, third-party online retailers, and/or applicable digital streaming services.
+- General Distribution: Recordings must be released via general distribution, defined as the nationwide release of a recording via brick and mortar stores, third-party online retailers and/or applicable digital streaming services.
 Applicable streaming services are paid subscription, full catalogue, on-demand streaming/limited download platforms that have existed as such within the United States for at least one full year as of the submission deadline.
 All recordings entered must have an assigned International Standard Recording Code (ISRC).

-Note: To be considered an album, recordings must contain at least five different tracks and be 15 minutes in length (there is no minimum length requirement to constitute a track).
+Note: To be considered an album, recordings must contain at least five different tracks and a total playing time of 15 minutes or a total playing time of at least 30 minutes with no minimum track requirement.
 Recordings (albums/singles) must be available to the public as stand-alone purchases or audio-only streams (exceptions: opera and music video/film) by Sept.
-30, 2016.
+30, 2017.

 Who can enter recordings for consideration?
 Do I qualify?

-Record labels, distribution companies, and management firms qualify as media companies.
-Media companies must register with The Recording Academy every year and can do so here.
-Once your media company registration has been confirmed, the Awards Department will send the media company’s designated administrator detailed submission instructions.
+Record labels, distribution companies and management firms qualify as media companies.
+Media companies must register with the Recording Academy every year to submit/enter recordings and can do so here.
+Once your media company registration has been confirmed, the Awards department will send the media company’s designated administrator detailed submission instructions.

-For the 59th Award Season, media companies must register by August 17, 2016 in order to submit product.
+For the 60th award season, media companies must register by Aug.16, 2017, in order to submit recordings.

 If you're having trouble with your submission, you can contact the Awards Department.
 They're here to help.How do members submit product for GRAMMY consideration?

-If you're a Recording Academy member, you can submit product for consideration online by logging into GRAMMYPro.com.
-During the entry period, a link to submit for the 59th Annual GRAMMY Awards will appear on your member dashboard right when you log in.
+If you're a Recording Academy member, you can submit recordings for consideration online by logging into GRAMMYPro.com.
+During the entry period, a link to submit for the 60th Annual GRAMMY Awards will appear on your member dashboard when you log in.
 Click on it and you'll get helpful instructions detailing how to complete your submission and where to send any physical product.When can I submit recordings for submission online?

 There are two distinct rounds of online entry for members and registered media companies:

-All eligible recordings must be entered prior to the close of the final online Entry Period, August 24, regardless of public release date.
+All eligible recordings must be entered prior to the close of the final Online Entry Period, Aug.
+24, regardless of public release date.
 Feel free to email the Awards team to discuss the particulars of your recording.What's the difference between an entry and a nomination?

 Entries are recordings submitted for GRAMMY consideration.
-Entries that meet all eligibility requirements are included in the first ballot, which goes to The Recording Academy's Voting Members, who then vote for the entries they believe should receive a nomination.Who can vote for the 59th Annual GRAMMY Awards?
+Entries that meet all eligibility requirements are included in the first ballot, which goes to the Recording Academy's Voting Members, who then vote for the entries they believe should receive a nomination.Who can vote for the 60th Annual GRAMMY Awards?

-As the world's only peer-recognized music award, the GRAMMY Award is voted on by The Recording Academy's voting membership, which is comprised solely of music creators, including artists, producers, songwriters, and engineers.What is the difference between a Voting Member and an Associate Member?
+The GRAMMY Award is voted on by the Recording Academy's voting membership, which is comprised of music creators, including artists, producers, songwriters, and engineers.What is the difference between a Voting Member and an Associate Member?

 The Recording Academy is the preeminent membership organization for creators and professionals in the music community.